-I am a Postdoctoral Fellow in Phonetics and Phonology in the ARC Centre of Excellence for the Dynamics of Language, based in the School of Languages and Linguistics at the University of Melbourne.
-I’m also a member of the Research Unit for Indigenous Language.
+I am a Postdoctoral Fellow in Phonetics and Phonology in the ARC Centre of Excellence for the Dynamics of Language, based in the School of Languages and Linguistics at The University of Melbourne.
+I’m a member of The University of Melbourne Phonetics Laboratory and the Research Unit for Indigenous Language.

 My main research interest is the intersection of experimental phonetics and language documentation, and I am particularly interested in languages of the Pacific, Africa, and Australia.
 My current primary research project focuses on the phonetics of Nafsan, a Southern Oceanic language spoken in Vanuatu, and has recently extended to the sound systems of other languages in Central Vanuatu.
 For my PhD research, I investigated the phonetics and phonology of Lopit, an Eastern Nilotic language of South Sudan.
 I also maintain an interest in research on the phonetic characteristics of English varieties in Australia, and in creole languages of the Pacific and Africa.